nsgregson/dotfiles/README.md

 **Running OS X?
 Check out the [master branch](https://github.com/joshukraine/dotfiles).**

-### Suppported distros
+### Supported distros

-This script has been successfully testing on the following Linux distros:
+This script has been successfully tested on the following Linux distros:

 * Ubuntu 14.04 LTS, 15.04 Beta 2
 * Lubuntu 14.10